flybywiresim/website/src/posts/development_notam-2021-10.md

 ...TCAS images bruhegg....

-Our implementation will eventually also include AUTO TCAS - allowing the plane's autopilot to obey resolution advisories for the pilot if no intervention happens, through a new TCAS vertical mode; however, we are not quite ready to show this off yet, as it requires a new law in our autopilot model.
-More news on that sooon!
+Our implementation will eventually also include AUTO TCAS - allowing the plane's autopilot to obey resolution advisories for the pilot if no intervention happens, through a new TCAS vertical mode.
+However, we are not quite ready to show this off yet, as it requires a new law in our autopilot model.
+More news on that soon!

 ### ARINC 429